The Bridge (Banks novel)

 The Bridge is a novel by Scottish author Iain Banks.
 It was published in 1986.
-The book switches between three protagonists, John Orr, Alex, and the Barbarian.
+The book switches between three protagonists: John Orr, his real life character and the Barbarian.
 It is an unconventional love story.

 Plot summary

 "The road cleared the cutting through the hills.
 He could see South Queensferry, the marina at Port Edgar, the VAT 69 sign of the distillery there, the lights of Hewlett-Packard’s factory; and the rail bridge, dark in the evening’s last sky-reflected light.
 Behind it, more lights; the Hound Point oil terminal they’d had a sub-contract on, and, further away, the lights of Leith.
 The old rail bridge’s hollow metal bones looked the colour of dried blood.